Individual-centered partial information in social networks: Community detection under partial information

 \subsection{Stochastic block model}

-We illustrate the use of the generic results concerning $\bbB_E$ derived in Section \ref{sec:B} under the stochastic block model (SBM) \citep{holland1983stochastic}, a canonical model in statistical network analysis.
-In the SBM, individuals are assumed to belong to one (and only one) of $K$ different communities: $[K]$.
+In the SBM \citep{holland1983stochastic}, each individual belongs to exactly one of $K$ different communities.
 The connection probability between two individuals depends on their community memberships.
-Concretely, in the SBM with $K$ communities, $\E\bbA$ can be expressed as
+Concretely, in the SBM with $K$ communities, $\E\bbA$ is given by